Derek-Funk/springboard-derek-funk/capstone-1-million-song-dataset/cloud-pipeline/README.md

 - Run all the Linux commands from the Python script under # remote:.
 This will install all requirements needed to run the Python script.
 - run the entire Python script (takes several hours)
 - If you log into the SQL database, you will notice all the tables created.
-Additionally, you can run the file testing/msd-subset-testing.py in the VM to see that the sizes of all the final tables are correct.
+Additionally, you can run the file testing/msd-subset-testing.py in the VM to see that the sizes of all the final tables are correct:
 ![image did not render](testing/msd-subset-testing.gif "msd-subset-testing.gif")